Harry & David: Operations

 Harry & David produces and sells premium food and gifts under three brands: Harry & David; Wolferman's; and Stockyards.
 Harry & David's product lines include gift baskets, flowers and plants, fresh fruit, chocolate and sweets, and wine.
 Wolferman's main products include gourmet English muffins and other breakfast foods, and Stockyards is primarily known for selling USDA Prime and Choice quality meats and chops.

 The company operates three individual websites for its brands on the 1800flowers.com multi-brand portal, HarryAndDavid.com, Wolfermans.com and Stockyards.com.
 In addition to selling online and through mail order, Harry & David's brands are sold in its retail stores nationwide.
 As of 2013, there were approximately fifty permanent retail locations and thirty temporary stores open for the holiday season.
 Cashflow is highly cyclical; Harry & David earns the majority of its profits in the fall and winter as a result of holiday-related orders.

 Harry & David is headquartered in Medford, Oregon, where as of 2015 the company is the Rogue Valley's largest non-medical employer.
 As of 2007, the company operated 2,000 acres of orchards, manufacturing facilities and a distribution center in Medford.
 In 1997, Harry & David opened a second office in Hebron, Ohio, called the Hopewell Campus, which handles distribution.
 The company employed more than 8,000 employees in 2013, including temporary seasonal workers.
 As of 2015, the company has begun planting orchards as part of their long-term corporate strategy.

 Naming rights

-The company owns the naming rights to the city's main baseball park, Harry & David Field.
+The company owns the naming rights to Medford's main baseball park, Harry & David Field.